MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/publish-uwp-app-store.md

 <!-- ====================================================================== -->
 ## Step 5: Run Windows App Certification Kit (WACK)

-Once you're satisfied that your packaged app works, run the Windows App Certification Kit (WACK), as follows:
+Once you're satisfied that your packaged app works, run the Windows App Certification Kit (WACK):

 1. Generate the app package again, as above.
 That's the easiest way to get to the Windows App Certification Kit (WACK) process.